NickTheDevOpsGuy/ClocksAbound/README.md

 ## 🚀 Features

-- 🌍 **Global Timezone Dashboard** — view live clocks for cities around the world, updating in real time.
+- 🌍 **Live Multi-Zone Dashboard** — add clocks for any timezone, updating in real time.
-- ⭐ **Favorites List** — pin and organize your most important time zones for quick access.
+- ⭐ **Favorites List** — pin and organize your key timezones for quick access.
+- 🔍 **Smart Search & Abbreviation Lookup** — type `BST`, `EST`, or partial names to jump instantly.
-- 🕹️ **Interactive Zone Picker** — easily add or remove time zones using a searchable dropdown.
+- 🕹️ **Interactive Zone Picker** — clean dropdown with instant filtering and add button.
-- 💾 **Local Storage Sync** — your favorite clocks persist between sessions automatically.
-- 🌓 **Light & Dark Mode** — designed with accessibility and contrast in mind.
+- 💾 **Persistence** — clocks and settings (12h/24h, show date) saved automatically via Local Storage.
+- 🧭 **Offset Awareness** — shows GMT offset and how far ahead/behind each zone is from you.
+- 🗓️ **Optional Date Display** — toggle on/off per preference.
-- ⚡ **Built with React + TypeScript** — modern, fast, and clean architecture.
+- ⚡ **React + TypeScript Core** — fast, lightweight, and strongly typed.
-- 🎨 **Beautiful UI** — minimal, responsive design with subtle animations for a calm dashboard feel.
+- 🎨 **Tailwind UI** — minimal design built for clarity and accessibility.

 ---